Advertiser Disclosure

 Amex Business Gold Card Overview, and How I’ve Used It

-The Amex Business Gold card is a solid business card for those who need the flexibility of a charge card but don’t want to sacrifice valuable rewards like American Express Membership Rewards.
+The Amex Business Gold card is a solid business card for those who need the payment flexibility but don’t want to sacrifice valuable rewards like American Express Membership Rewards.

 The card comes with excellent spending categories where you can earn up to 4x bonus points on your expenses.
 These include: